 Addressing for your Incoming Packages

-When you open an Amazon account, they will have you fill in your Name, Addres, City etc.
+When you open an Amazon account, they will have you fill in your Name, Addres, City etc. They provide a CUTE little place for you to put in your Apartment number, po box, etc.

 • Try to put your phone number on your address.
 It may help.

 • Contrary to popular opinion, UPS accepts PO Boxes, as long as your phone number is on the label.
+That doesn't mean UPS delivers to the actual po box.

 • However, many vendors choke on PO Boxes.
 It's THEIR software, not UPS.